 If you’ve got unpaid credit card debts, medical bills, and other loan balances in collection, you, unfortunately, may become the target of serious legal action known as a judgment.

 Worse than debt collectors, judgments grant creditors access to your money and other assets in an attempt to recoup your unpaid bills.

-Well, here at Tayne Law Group, we are proficient in resolving judgments in a number of different ways.
-Let our experienced staff talk to you today about how we can get your judgment or lien thrown out or resolved through settlement.
+Tayne Law Group is proficient in resolving judgments in a number of different ways.
+Our experienced staff can talk to you today about how we can get your judgment or lien thrown out or resolved through settlement.

-There are a few ways that creditors can obtain their uncollected funds through a judgment:
+There are a few ways that creditors and debt collectors can obtain their unpaid funds through a judgment.

-Garnish Your Wages: another way a creditor can obtain their uncollected funds is going directly through a debtor’s employer.
+Another way a creditor can obtain their uncollected funds is by going directly through a debtor’s employer.
 A judgment will allow the creditor to collect funds directly from the debtor’s paycheck through the employer until the amount due and owed is satisfied.

-Freeze Your Bank Account: instead of going through a debtor’s property or employer, a creditor can go directly to a debtor’s bank and freeze or restrain their account.
-In other words, a debtor would not have access to a certain percentage of funds in their account.
+A creditor can go directly to a debtor’s bank and freeze or restrain their account.
+This would cut a debtor off from access to a certain percentage of funds in their account.

 Once a bank account is frozen, the creditor can hire a Marshal to either take the monies due and owing out of the account themselves or have the bank send a check to the creditor or the creditor’s attorney from the funds in the account.

 There are certain types of monies called exempt funds that cannot be touched after a judgment is entered and a bank account is frozen.
 Examples of exempt funds include: